 CLICK HERE if you are going to set up an account or already have an account with Pivot.

-CLICK HERE if you are going to search Pivot, but do not want an account.
+CLICK HERE if you are a current faculty member, staff member, or student on campus, and want to search Pivot but do not want an account.

 1. Create an account in Pivot in order to save searches and receive alerts when new opportunities are added that match your search criteria.